contains the active ingredient mirtazapine

 Do not be alarmed by this list of possible side effects.
 You may not experience any of them.

 Tell your doctor if you notice any of the following and they worry you:

-# May be symptoms of depression.
+- anxiety, insomnia.
+These may be symptoms of depression.

 Tell your doctor immediately or go to Accident and Emergency at the nearest hospital if you notice any of the following: